Healthdirect Free Australian health advice you can count on.

 What are undescended testicles?

-Testicles (testes) are the male sex glands that produce sperm and hormones.
-They form in the abdomen (tummy) of male babies while they are in the womb and usually descend (come down) into the scrotum during the eighth month of pregnancy.
+The testicles form in the abdomen (tummy) of male babies during pregnancy.
+They usually come down into the scrotum before the eighth month of pregnancy.

 What are the symptoms of undescended testicles?

 Undescended testes should not be confused with retractile testes.
-This is when the testes temporarily pull up into the groin when your baby or child is, for example, cold or upset.
-They will return to the usual position when your baby is warm or content again.
+This is when the testes temporarily pull up into the groin.
+This may happen when your baby or child is cold or upset.
+They will return to the usual position once your baby is warm or content again.

 What causes undescended testicles?